jquass/WhiteGlove/README.md

 - Fetches robots.txt for the domain
     - Parses sitemap(s)
-        - Stores links
+    - Stores links found in sitemap(s)
 - Scrapes a page (if permitted by robots.txt)
     - Store the page HTML
-    - Store the headers
+    - Store the page headers
-    - Store links
+    - Store links found on the page
 - Repeats scraping for other links in the db for the domain

 ### Search